Connecticut Sports Betting Update September

 Yes, daily fantasy sports are allowed and legal in the state of Connecticut.
 Back in 2017, a bill was passed to legalize daily fantasy sports to clear up any ties it currently had to being labeled as sports betting in the state.

 No, FanDuel Sportsbook does not currently operate in Connecticut.
 They only allow daily fantasy sports operations.
-However, FanDuel Sportsbook could join as an operator once the state approves legalized sports betting.
+However, FanDuel Sportsbook could join as an operator once the state approves legalized sports betting do to its partnership with Mohegan.

 DraftKings only operates as a daily fantasy sports website in the state of Connecticut.
 They did partner up with Foxwoods Resort and Casino, clearing the way for them to launch as a sportsbook in the state once everything gets approved.